Priyanshu1-62/iNoteBook/README.md

 ---

 ### 🧠 State Management
 - The project required certain vaiables to be accessible across all React-components.
 While this can be technically achieved by prop drilling, it would lead to cluttered folder structure and reduced scalability.
-It would be combursome to add a few more such accessible variables.
+It would be combursome to add a few more such global variables and functions.
 - To tacle this, context API is used.
 Based on the responsibilities, 3 context providers are created - for Authorization, Notes management, Alert management.
 These contexts envelpoes rest of the app tree to make the necessary variables and functions easily accessible throughout the app.
 - The state variables are responsible for authorized entry, restricted notes manipulation, loading spinner management, and to show visually informative Alerts.
 ---